BIGJRA/BIGJRA.github.io/reborn.md

     - Shadow Claw
     - Play Rough

 Finally time to take on the Ghost type leader.
-If you check your field notes for Short-Circuit right away you'll probably notice some of the things that make Shade difficult to fight - most of his Ghost type moves get a boost on this field, but so do the Electric type moves on half of his team.
-He also has near full IV's on his entire team for the first time.
+If you check your field notes for Short-Circuit, you'll notice some of the things that make Shade difficult to fight.
+Most of his Ghost type moves get a boost on this field as do the Electric type moves on half of his team.
+He also has near full IV's on his entire team, a rarity for us so far.
 Gengar is a solid lead that likes to hit really hard or put you to sleep, so you might need to plan ahead with some priority or anti-sleep measures.
 Doublade and Banette give themselves a bit of bulk with their seeds while Mimikyu's Disguise ability infamously gives it a free turn to get to +2 Attack or revenge kill for free.

 That said, there are a lot of fairly reliable ways to beat the Entity.
 One lies in the typing: if you can't beat him, join him.
-Your own Ghost type moves will also be boosted by the field, so something like Unburden Drifblim or your own fast Banette will probably work out well here.
-There also isn't really anything that effectively can stop a fast Dark type other than Mimikyu, so you can try to overwhelm him with super-effective damage that way as well.
-The field will also switch to the normal Factory Field when you use certain Electric type moves, so if you have a strategy using Gear Grind or an Electric type core you could probably make that work once you get past Rotom.
-If you've beat all the trainers to this point I'm sure you can find a way to defeat Mr. Smiles.
+Your own Ghost type moves will also be boosted by the field, so something like Unburden Drifblim or a fast Banette can work out well here.
+Past Mimikyu there also isn't really anything that effectively can stop a fast Dark type such as Chlorophyll Shiftry, so you can try to overwhelm him with super-effective damage that way as well.
+The field will also switch to Factory Field when certain moves like Discharge are used, so if you have a strategy involving Gear Grind or an Electric type core you could probably make that work, though note Rotom likes to change the field back with its own Discharge.

 After you win, you'll get the *Omen Badge* as well as *TM65 Shadow Claw*.
 Our new cap is Lv.
 45 and we can use Flash now.

 # Episode 6: Poison In Vein

 Head out from the Abandoned Power Plant and return to Jasper Ward and attempt to enter Peridot.
-You'll meet up with Cain here, so follow him into the Police Station.
+You'll meet up with Cain here, so follow him into the Police Station and watch the scene.

-Before we continue, there is a pretty awesome Pokemon we can get right now.
+Before we continue with the story, head over to the Opal Ward.
+Once more, there are new trainers on the bridge.

+**Psychic Rin.
+Field: No Field**
+- Pumpkaboo, Lv.
+34, Serious Nature, IVs: 10
+- Yamask, Lv.
+34, Serious Nature, IVs: 10

+**Psychic Damon.
+Field: No Field**
+- Gastly, Lv.
+35, Serious Nature, IVs: 10
+- Litwick, Lv.
+35, Serious Nature, IVs: 10

+**Techie Caleb.
+Field: No Field**
+- Porygon, Lv.
+34, Serious Nature, IVs: 10

 Head over to the Lapis Alleyway during a windy night.
 There, you'll find **Murkrow**!

 ## Blacksteam Factory